openaustralia/theyvoteforyou/app/views/help/licencing.md

+<% content_for :title, "Licencing" %>

 ### Use the data
 You are free to reuse/republish the parliamentary data in Public Whip with a reference and link to this website.
 The data is licensed under [Open Data Commons Open Database License](http://opendatacommons.org/licenses/odbl/) to the extent which we have rights to it.
 This is an attribution, share-alike licence, so the work you produce with this data must also share the result under a compatible open data licence.